Definition of Credit Hours

 - Military Training Credit

-The latest extrainstitutional brochure is available here or obtained from the Registrar’s Office (A100).
+The latest extra-institutional brochure can be obtained from the Registrar’s Office (A100).
 (Refer to the Undergraduate Bulletin for additional information.)

 Oklahoma state law (Oklahoma statute, Title 70 §3244) requires that all students who attend an Oklahoma college or university provide documentation of immunization against hepatitis B, measles, mumps and rubella (MMR).
 Meningococcal vaccination is required for students living in campus housing.